digitalbazaar/bedrock/README.md

 - **bedrock-cli.init**
   - Emitted before command line parsing.
 Allows registration of new subcommands.
+- **bedrock-cli.parsed**
+  - Emitted after command line parsing.
+Allows for configuration of loggers based on command line flags.
+For instance, a logger may provide for the specification of a `logGroupName` that may be computed at runtime based on some command line flag(s).
 - **bedrock-loggers.init**
   - Emitted after command line parsing.
 Allows registration of new logging transports prior to initialization of the logging subsystem.